Torque Tube Bushing Replacement

 Run a finger carefully over the splines of the propeller shaft.
 If you can feel raised, sharp edges, use a flat file to dress the edges and smooth them out (Fig. 7).
 This will prevent sharp edges on the propeller shaft from damaging the bushing or seal when they are installed.

 The order in which to install the new bushing and seal (Fig. 8) is very important.
 Start with the clean flat washer, next to the washer is the seal.
-Coat one side of the washer with grease before insertion and stick it to the seal.
+Coat one side of the washer with grease before insertion and stick it to the flat surface of the seal.
 Play close attention to the direction the seal is put into the tube (Fig. 9).
 The working surface of the seal is the one with the spring and this is always faced toward the oil.
+In this case, it should be facing forward.
 The purpose of this seal is to prevent gear oil from leaking down to the differential and leaving the U-joint without lubrication.
 Lubricate the seal on the outside and inside surfaces and insert into the tube.

 Finally, lubricate the inner surface of the bushing with gear oil or grease and install it with the exterior groove toward the front of the tube.
 Tap it back into the tube with a punch until a dull thud is heard.
 This will indicate that the washer is seated against the ridge inside the tube.
 Compare to Fig. 1 to see if your bushing is seated properly.

-Once the bushing and seal are properly seated it is time to drill a hole in the bushing to accommodate the new dowel pin.
-It is important that the top of the dowel is below the surface of the tube.
-Refer to Fig. 1 as an example.
+Once the bushing and seal are properly seated it is time to drill a hole in the bushing to accommodate the new dowel pin (AF-367).
+It is important that the top of the dowel is below the surface of the tube so the ball housing will slide over it.
 Once the dowel is seated below the surface, use a centering punch in several spots on the edge of the hole.
 This will lock the dowel in place and keep the bushing from rotating.

-Replacement bushings for 1937-1954 passenger & ½ ton models come complete with a seal and two bushings in a single unit.
-They are much easier to install.
+Replacement bushings for 1937-1954 passenger & ½ ton models (V-10*) come complete with a seal and two bushings in a single unit.
+These are commonly referred to as Oakie bushings and are much easier to install.
 The original seal and rear bushing will not need to be removed.
 Only the front bushing must be removed.
 Replacement bushing and seal assemblies are press fit and do not require a dowel pin to install.
 This assembly is installed at the front edge of the tube in front of the old rear bushing and seal.
 From 1951 to 1954 the bushings were pressed in place and the dowel pin of the earlier years was eliminated.

 Be sure to check the propeller shaft for sharp edges and file to smooth them if necessary.
 Lubricate the inner surfaces of the new bushing and seal assembly, including the seal.
 Start the assembly into the tube with the seal end first.
 Use a block of hardwood and a large hammer to pound the assembly into place.
+Do Not strike the new bushing directly with a hammer as this may damage the bushing.
 The new assembly should install nearly flush to the end of the tube.

-CAUTION: When the ball housing and U-joint are installed, it is vital that gear oil is filled before operation.
+CAUTION: Once the &-joint and ball housing are installed, it is vital that gear oil is filled before operation.
+DO NOT USE GREASE!
+THIS HOUSING MUST BE LUBRICATED WITH GEAR OIL.
+1925-1936 models should use 600W gear oil (VT-40) to prevent leaking and damage to the bronze bushings in the transmission & differential.
+Consult your shop manual for the proper gear oil for your specific vehicle.
 Check and fill the transmission with gear oil.
 The ball housing has its own fill plug at the top of the back of the transmission housing.
 If there is no plug on top, some transmissions have to be filled through the speedometer drive gear hole.
 About ½ pint of gear oil will be required to lubricate the U-joint.